 From our perspective, we are happy to work directly with any person in the build process.
-Mostly, we talk to the end customer.
-But we often make sure we have a good discussion with everyone involved so that we are certain that the customer, the builder, the architect and everyone else is on the same page.
-For this project, one company took sole charge of the design and build, so we had a very knowledgeable single point of contact to work with.
+Although we mostly talk to the end customer, we always make sure that we have a good discussion with everyone involved so that we can be certain that the customer, the builder, the architect and everyone else is on the same page.
+For this project, one company took sole charge of the design and build, meaning that we had a very knowledgeable single point of contact to work with.

-The result is a very cohesive project that combined three different products (and two different external surface materials as a result) in a natural and united way.
-The fact that a timber Lacuna bifold door can be fixed directly to an aluminium-clad Rationel corner post and fixed light, just around the corner from a tilt-turn and a sliding door, with faux-sliding sashes above and all this looks perfectly integrated is a testament to understanding and skill of our manufacturers.
+The result was a very cohesive project that combined three different products (and two different external surface materials as a result) in a natural and unified way.
+The fact that a timber Lacuna bifold door can be fixed directly to an aluminium-clad Rationel corner post and fixed light, just around the corner from a tilt-turn and a sliding door, with faux-sliding sashes above, and all of this looks perfectly integrated is a testament to the understanding and skill of our manufacturers.

-Replacing sliding sashes can present a small problem for us.
-As a supplier who prides themselves on offering the most airtight and well-insulating products, sliding sashes are inherently terrible at both these qualities, so we are not the biggest fans… One solution would be a Vrogum’s class 4 airtight sliding sash but, for this project, the solution was a fake sliding sash.
-Using Rationel FormaPlus as a base, the “sliding” units actually open outwards with a typically traditional British glazing bar layout.
+However, replacing sliding sashes can pose a small problem for us.
+As a supplier who prides ourselves on offering the most airtight and well-insulating products, we are aware that sliding sashes are inherently terrible at providing both of these qualities, meaning that we are not the biggest fans of doing this.
+One solution would be a Vrogum’s class 4 airtight sliding sash but, for this particular project, the most appropriate solution was a fake sliding sash.
+Using Rationel FormaPlus as a base, the ‘sliding’ units actually open outwards with a typically traditional British glazing bar layout.

-The FormaPlus in general is a fantastic product to create a modern, yet traditionally-styled build.
+In general, the FormaPlus is a fantastic product for creating a modern, yet traditionally-styled build.
 The angled glazing bead and interior timber moulding take care of the traditional aspect.
-And the aluminium exterior provides a low-stress and low-maintenance surface – no re-painting will ever be required.
+And the aluminium exterior provides a low-stress and low-maintenance surface – with no re-painting ever required.

 The Rationel AuraPlus sliding door is created at the maximum possible manufacturing size.
-For some builders, maximum window sizes create understandably frustrating situations.
+For some builders, maximum window sizes can create understandably frustrating situations.
 However, we never make exceptions or try to push a factory to make something that they’re uncomfortable with.
-Subsequently, we are confident that this very large item has not been stretched beyond the system’s capabilities and will be trouble-free for many years to come.
+As a result, we are confident that this very large item has not been stretched beyond the system’s capabilities and will be trouble-free for years to come.

-Speaking of maximum sizes, the slim-framed 3-leaf bifolding door from Lacuna is also created at the maximum possible width.
-This prompted an interesting conversation in Denmark, where Lacuna decided to conduct further testing to their product.
-The result is that the factory have increased their maximum size; confident that their product is more than capable of handling the stress.
+Speaking of maximum sizes, the slim-framed 3-leaf bifolding door from Lacuna has also been created at the maximum possible width.
+This prompted an interesting situation in Denmark, where Lacuna decided to conduct further testing of their product.
+The result is that the factory has now increased its maximum size, confident that its product is more than capable of handling the stress.